 “The immune system –our inner power source of healing and wellness — is suppressed by stress-producing negative thoughts, unresolved emotions, anger, anxiety, and fear.
 Our verbal thoughts keep our bodies in a state of stress most of the time.
 When our imagery, expressed through some form of art, is focused on sending a soothing, stress-releasing message to the body, the immune system is freed to activate the healing process.
 When art is used on a regular basis, we begin to live lives of inner peace and harmony — the keys to long term healing” Barbara Gamin has since written.

-What I’d been doing naturally for many years, I’d finally discovered there was a name for it!
-And that others understood that art is healing too and that our strength comes from our inner voice, our own Inner Guide.
-I plan to be offering Expressive Art workshops in the not-too-distant future.
-Please fill out the contact form so I have your email address and can inform you of when I begin.
+What I’d been doing naturally for many years, I’d finally discovered there was a name for it and that others also understood that art is healing – and that our strength comes from our inner voice, our own Inner Guide which is accessible using Expressive Art!
+I plan to be offering Expressive Art online classes in the not-too-distant future.

 ~ Testimonials ~